 ECSS-E-ST-32-01_0810241

-Where proof testing of a flight item is performed as a screening or inspection technique for cracks, which are larger than the initial cracks used in the analytical life prediction, in the proof tests performed, procedures and stress analysis predictions shall ensure that the predicted stress level and distribution are actually achieved, and that the absence of test failure ensures that the cracks of the sizes to be screened out are not present in any critical location or in any orientation of the item.
+Where proof testing of a flight item is performed as a screening or non-destructive testing technique for cracks, which are larger than the initial cracks used in the analytical life prediction, in the proof tests performed, procedures and stress analysis predictions shall ensure that the predicted stress level and distribution are actually achieved, and that the absence of test failure ensures that the cracks of the sizes to be screened out are not present in any critical location or in any orientation of the item.

 ECSS-E-ST-32-01_0810242

-Where proof testing of a flight item is performed as a screening or inspection technique for cracks, which are larger than the initial cracks used in the analytical life prediction, cracks screened by proof test shall have aspect ratios identical to the initial cracks applied in the analytical life prediction.
+Where proof testing of a flight item is performed as a screening or non-destructive testing technique for cracks, which are larger than the initial cracks used in the analytical life prediction, cracks screened by proof test shall have aspect ratios identical to the initial cracks applied in the analytical life prediction.

 ECSS-E-ST-32-01_0810243

-Where proof testing of a flight item is performed as a screening or inspection technique for cracks, which are larger than the initial cracks used in the analytical life prediction, the justification of the proof test procedure shall be provided, which includes all effects that can affect the proof test definition, including as a minimum:
+Where proof testing of a flight item is performed as a screening or non-destructive testing technique for cracks, which are larger than the initial cracks used in the analytical life prediction, the justification of the proof test procedure shall be provided, which includes all effects that can affect the proof test definition, including as a minimum:

 Potential of stable crack growth beyond the crack size to be screened during the proof test.

-This results in unacceptable degradation of the flight hardware.

 Weld and parent material inhomogeneities if welds are present.

 Environment, if testing and operations are at different environmental conditions.

-1ECSS-E-ST-32-01_0810244
+To item 1: This results in unacceptable degradation of the flight hardware.

+ECSS-E-ST-32-01_0810244

-Where proof testing of a flight item is performed as a screening or inspection technique for cracks, which are larger than the initial cracks used in the analytical life prediction, proof test procedures shall be submitted to the customer for approval prior to the start of testing.
+Where proof testing of a flight item is performed as a screening or non-destructive testing technique for cracks, which are larger than the initial cracks used in the analytical life prediction, proof test procedures shall be submitted to the customer for approval prior to the start of testing.

 1 Proof testing can result in the application of loads substantially in excess of those usually imposed on flight hardware in order to screen for cracks of sufficiently small size.
 This can result in significant risk to damage and reject otherwise acceptable hardware.